microsoft/project-rome/iOS/reference documentation/MCDAppServiceClientConnectionManager.md

 ### sendMessage
 `-(void)sendMessage:(nonnull NSDictionary*)dictionary;`

 Sends a message to the remote app service and begins listening for a response.
 Responses are handled by the [MCDAppServiceClientConnectionManagerDelegate](MCDAppServiceClientConnectionManagerDelegate.md) for this class.
 This method should only be called after the connection was opened successfully.
-If the connection is over the cloud, the listener times out after 60 seconds.

 #### Parameters
 * `dictionary` The key-value set of data to be sent to the app service.